 )

-token_url <- 'https://eogauth.mines.edu/auth/realms/master/protocol/openid-connect/token'
+token_url <- 'https://eogauth-new.mines.edu/realms/eog/protocol/openid-connect/token'

 response <- POST(token_url, body = params, encode = "form")